russelldzhafarov/audio-trimmer-macos/README.md

-# Audio Trimmer for macOS
+# Audio Trimmer

 Simple audio trimmer app for macOS.

+Will be available on AppStore soon.

 ![Screenshot](./AudioTrimmer.png)